perfanalytics/pose2sim/README.md

 > **_News_: Version 0.9:**\
 > **Pose estimation with RTMPose is now included in Pose2Sim!**\
-> Note that for now, you need to install Pose2Sim from source to access this feature.\
-> **Other recently added features**: Automatic camera synchronization, multi-person analysis, Blender visualization, Marker augmentation, Automatic batch processing.
+> **Other recently added features**: Automatic camera synchronization, multi-person analysis, Blender visualization, Marker augmentation.
 <!-- Incidentally, right/left limb swapping is now handled, which is useful if few cameras are used;\
 and lens distortions are better taken into account.\ -->
 > To upgrade, type `pip install pose2sim --upgrade`.

 <br>

-`Pose2Sim` provides a workflow for 3D markerless kinematics, as an alternative to the more usual marker-based motion capture methods.
+`Pose2Sim` provides a workflow for 3D markerless kinematics, as an alternative to marker-based motion capture methods.
 It aims to provide a free tool to obtain research-grade results from consumer-grade equipment.
 Any combination of phone, webcam, GoPro, etc. can be used.

 Pose2Sim stands for "OpenPose to OpenSim", as it originally used OpenPose inputs (2D keypoints coordinates obtained from multiple videos) and lead to an [OpenSim](https://opensim.stanford.edu/) result (full-body 3D joint angles).
-Pose estimation is now performed with more recent models from [RTMPose](https://github.com/open-mmlab/mmpose/tree/main/projects/rtmpose), and OpenPose and other options are kept as legacy options.
+Pose estimation is now performed with more recent models from [RTMPose](https://github.com/open-mmlab/mmpose/tree/main/projects/rtmpose).
+OpenPose and other options are kept as legacy options.

 If you can only use one single camera and don't mind losing some accuracy, please consider using [Sports2D](https://github.com/davidpagnon/Sports2D).